openzfs/openzfs-docs/docs/Performance and Tuning/Hardware.rst

    not, the file is listed as damaged in zpool status and the system administrator has the opportunity to restore it from a backup.

--  IO response times will be reduced whenever the OS blocks on IO operations because the system CPU blocks on a much weaker embedded CPU used in the RAID controller.
+-  IO response times will be increased (i.e. reduced performance) whenever the OS blocks on IO operations because the system CPU blocks on a much weaker embedded CPU used in the RAID controller.
 This lowers IOPS relative to what ZFS could have achieved.